vamb/aboutus/en-US/knowus/ourservices.md

 3. Distance Calculator: Estimate the distance between world’s main ports and voyage duration.

-4. Equipment Search: Convenient and Intuitive purchase enquiry for the common spare parts equipment and suppliers.

-5. Port Cost Calculator: Estimate the comprehensive cost of port charges in advance.
+4. Port Cost Calculator: Estimate the comprehensive cost of port charges in advance.

-6. Voyage Estimator: Calculate the profit of a single voyage based on the conditions of the rental fee, fuel consumption, and agent fee.
+5. Voyage Estimator: Calculate the profit of a single voyage based on the conditions of the rental fee, fuel consumption, and agent fee.

-7. Crew Budget Calculator: Calculate the monthly/annual crew cost according to the vessel type, number of seafarers, length of contract, nationality, etc.

-8. Vessel Valuator: Calculate the current transaction price and future estimated price for the vessel based on broad data of the market transaction.
+6. Vessel Valuator: Calculate the current transaction price and future estimated price for the vessel based on broad data of the market transaction.
 [Back to Top](ourservices#)

 ### Member Service